Home > Pudding and Mousse > Sweet Corn Panna Cotta with Fresh Berry Sauce

 Two servings of corn panna cotta on plates with berry sauce

-• Freeze-Dried Corn – You may be able to find it at your grocery, otherwise Amazon carries the brand I used.
+• Freeze-Dried Sweet Corn – You may be able to find it at your grocery, otherwise Amazon carries the brand I use.

-• Unflavored Gelatin Powder – This is what makes the panna cotta set up firm.
+• Unflavored Gelatin Powder – A must to make the sweet corn panna cotta so it sets up firm.

 A bite of panna cotta with summer berries